Revision of the fisheries control system

 As regards the use of CCTV technology, Parliament departed from the position of the PECH committee (which only allowed it on a voluntary basis), and adopted an amendment making it mandatory for a minimum percentage of fishing vessels over 12 metres considered at a high risk of non-compliance with the landing obligation.
 In contrast, it endorsed the PECH report on increasing the margin of tolerance in logbook estimates (from 10 % to 20 % for species from small pelagic and mixed fisheries, and to 25 % for tuna species) and in transhipment declarations (from 10 % to 15 %).
 It also limited the continuous engine-power monitoring to vessels exceeding 221 kilowatts that operate under fishing effort regimes.

-On 28 June 2021, the Council adopted its general approach on a compromise text.
-Trilogue negotiations have been launched in September 2021.
+On 28 June 2021, Council adopted its general approach on a compromise text.
+Trilogue negotiations, launched in September 2021, are ongoing.

 - EP Legislative Observatory, Procedure file on fisheries control, 2018/0193(COD)

-- European Parliament, EPRS, Revising the fisheries control system, March 2021
+- European Parliament, EPRS, Revising the fisheries control system, Briefing, March 2021

-- European Parliament, EPRS, New EU rules on fisheries control, March 2021
+- European Parliament, EPRS, New EU rules on fisheries control, At a glance, March 2021

-- European Parliament, EPRS, Revision of the Fisheries Control System.
-Initial appraisal of a Commission impact assessment, October 2018
+- European Parliament, EPRS, Revision of the Fisheries Control System - Initial appraisal of a Commission impact assessment, Briefing, October 2018

 Author: Irina Popescu, Members' Research Service, email@example.com